staplerfahrer/myStyleGuide/camelCase.md

 	- it's safe in filesystem paths
 	- always\* safe as an identifier in programming languages
 	- \- and \_ may have special meaning for markup, or it may be an operator
-7. \- and \_ are not spaces either so who are we kidding

 \* And if it doesn't work in your programming environment, maybe none of this applies anyway.